Visiting Public Humanities Faculty Fellow

 - Curriculum Vitae

-- Proposal for Public Humanities Research relevant to the annual theme of Strange Weather (3-5 single-spaced pages)
+- Proposal for Public Humanities Research relevant to the annual theme of Collectives (3-5 single-spaced pages)

 - Writing Sample (academic) – a thesis chapter or published article